- Forgiveness in Relationships: How to Let Go of Anger & Resentment - March 20, 2023

 The holidays are a great time to relax and be joyful, however, it can also be a difficult time for those who have experienced grief during the holidays.
-At the Grief Recovery Center, our counselors understand how certain events and tragedies can be especially poignant during the holidays as it reminds us for certain individuals we have lost or certain events that can bring about grief.
+At the Grief Recovery Center in Houston, TX, our counselors understand how certain events and tragedies can be especially poignant during the holidays as it reminds us for certain individuals we have lost or certain events that can bring about grief.

 A past or recent devastating event can isolate the individual in grief from reaching out.
 They may feel like they are alone in their grief because no one can acknowledge or understand their pain.

 As a friend or family member of someone going through grief through the holidays, it can be confusing as to how you can help and be there.
 Whether the grief is recent or in the past, it can be awkward in these times if you do not know what to do.

 Here are 5 Grief Recovery Center’s ways to be there for someone overcoming their grief through the holidays:

 More often than not, finding the right words to help a friend or family member overcome their grief is so difficult.
 You may not want to say the wrong thing, or say things the wrong way.
 It can feel like you are walking on glass with someone grieving through the holidays.
 However, our specialists at the Grief Recovery Center asserts that this does not have to be the case.